MidnightPavlaka635920/Initframis/README.md

-from your initframis binary directory unless you installed it to the $PATH.
+from your initframis binary directory unless you installed it to the `$PATH`.
 Of course, you will need to specify input video file.
 Output is saved to current directory if not specified.
 ### Arguments
 - `input.mp4` Input video file.
 Can be any valid video file, needs read permissions.